Skip to content

 3. Product Development

-Growth can also come from improving or expanding your product or service range.
+Growth can also result from expanding or improving your product or service range.
 Businesses using this approach might:

 • Develop new features or variations of existing products.

-• Expand service offerings to meet changing customer needs.
+• Expand service offerings to meet the evolving needs of your customers.

 • Enhance product quality or introduce sustainable options to stand out.